December: The Atomic Heritage Conference Report is printed and published online here, and the project is concluded.

 June 2-4: Anna Storm presents a paper at the The National Conference on History of Technology and Science, Uppsala, Sweden [RESCHEDULED to 2022 due to Covid-19].

-May 5–7: Tatiana Kasperski and Anna Storm presents the paper “Eternal care: Nuclear waste as toxic legacy and future fantasy” at Hazardous Hope: Exploring New Ways of Narrating Toxic Bodies and Landscape, Rachel Carson Center for Environment and Society, Munich, Germany, 2021 [turned into a digital event due to Covid-19].
+May 5–7: Tatiana Kasperski and Anna Storm present the paper “Eternal care: Nuclear waste as toxic legacy and future fantasy” at Hazardous Hope: Exploring New Ways of Narrating Toxic Bodies and Landscape, Rachel Carson Center for Environment and Society, Munich, Germany, 2021 [turned into a digital event due to Covid-19].

-March 15–17: Tatiana Kasperski and Anna Storm presents the paper “Eternal care: Nuclear waste as toxic legacy and future fantasy” at The material life of time: The 2nd international Temporal Belongings conference, digital event, 2021.
+March 15–17: Tatiana Kasperski and Anna Storm present the paper “Eternal care: Nuclear waste as toxic legacy and future fantasy” at The material life of time: The 2nd international Temporal Belongings conference, digital event, 2021.

 November 26: Andrei Stsiapanau gives a lecture for PhD students of the Baltic and East European Graduate School (BEEGS) at Södertörn University Sweden.